 Mystic topaz is a topaz, which is coated.
 By heating and/or radiation the yellow-brown variety you get a pink or blue color.
 Heating other colors of topaz you will get a blue color too.
 But the blue one also occurs in nature, not threatened.
 One kind is called gold or imperial topaz.
 And it’s good to know that violet and red variety are extremely rare.

 In Texas/USA you can find the light blue gem variety, but it is not commercially mined in this region.
-Despite this fact, the blue topaz is the official gemstone of Texas since 1969.
-And because of some reason also Utah/USA declared this gemstone as the official gemstone of the state.
+Despite this fact, the blue topaz has been the official gemstone of Texas since 1969.
+And because of some reason Utah/USA declared this gemstone as the official gemstone of the state.

 It is hard to find out what stone is the real gemstone

 It is really hard to recognize Topaz.
 It is less hard than diamond, ruby, emerald, and sapphire (8 on the scale of Mohr).
 This gem has excellent cleavage in comparison with other gemstones.
 And you can recognize it when you can see different shades of color from a different angle.
 Due to the treatment of heating and radiation of a lot of them, it gets even harder to determine this gemstone.
 So be careful, that you don’t buy glass or Swarovski when you want topaz.

 - People think or think that this gemstone makes men attractive and intelligent and women happy and fertile.
 It’s a rather old-fashioned way to describe the ideal relationship between men and women, but this is what it was in those days

 - It should protect you against depression, anxiety, poisoning, and sudden death

 - The old Greeks and Romans thought this gem was the stone of Zeus and Jupiter and that the one who wore it could get strength and better eyesight.
 The Egyptians used this gemstone in an amulet to prevent injury.
 In the Middle Ages, people thought that topaz could heal any mental and physical disorder and prevent death.